 Pilates is only easy if you are not doing the exercise properly.
 In Pilates, you have to apply the principles of proper breathing along with good muscle control and body alignment during the workout.
 The workout engages the deepest core muscles, which challenges not only your core strength, but balance and coordination as well.
 You will need to understand the movements to do them properly and get the most benefit out of it.
 The ability to modify the exercises to different population is actually one of the greatest strengths of Pilates.

-You have to be flexible to do Pilates
+be flexible to do Pilates

 Flexibility is an inherent part of Pilates, the more you do the more flexible you can be.
 Pilates workout aims to improve core conditioning working on joint stability towards a balance of strength and flexibility.
 Pilates workout can be customized to suit each individual’s flexibility level.